johncsnyder/restic-backup/README.md

 ## Security

-Secure your Restic home directory so that only your user have read/write privileges.
+Secure your Restic home directory so that only your user has read/write privileges.
 For example,

 ```
 chmod 600 $HOME/.config/restic/password